Last updated: 16 February 2019, 23:03

 Early in 1944 the Bechelaren was returned to duty on the lower Danube.
 The modifications proved to be less than satisfactory; the new rudders gave poor control and the vessel, when propelled at its increased top speed, created a large bow wave that damaged the river banks.

-A second refit was attempted, during which its four 66-millimetre (2.6 in) guns were replaced with two 88-millimetre guns with light shields.
+A second refit was attempted, during which four 66-millimetre guns were replaced with two 88-millimetre guns with light shields.
+This change of armament apparently came about because the 66mm ammunition was obsolete and out of production.

 The Bechelaren survived the war and was returned to Czech control minus its armament.
-It was scrapped in 1978.
+The vessel was scrapped in 1978.

 The field of fire

-At this point in our situation analysis, things inevitably become a bit more speculative.
+At this point in our analysis, things inevitably became a bit more speculative.
 It is presumed that the Wehrmacht had no heavy weaponry on the North bank of the river between Dubovac and the Romanian border.
-Why would they, when the bluff upon which stands the ancient Ram Fortress gives a commanding view over the area?
+Why would they, when the hill to the South-East of Ram gives a commanding view over the area?
 Furthermore, the modest quayside at Ram offered an opportunity for river craft of the Kriegsmarine to moor up, maybe even refuel, clear of the recognised channel and without being next door to an obvious fixed target such as the refinery at Smederevo.

 Extract from the US Army Map Service series M501, Sheet NL 34-11 Beograd.